nathankagi/procedural-terrain/blog.md

 ## First Implementation

-I will be using Rust and [bevy](https://bevyengine.org/) for this project.
-There were several candidates when choosing something render these models.
+I will be using Rust and [bevy](https://bevyengine.org/), a game engine built in rust, for this project.
+There were several candidates when choosing something to render these models.
 I was considering using a library to use Vulkan or OpenGL directly in either C/C++ or Rust.
 At least initially, the simplicity of rendering with bevy makes it a good choice to start so I can focus on the actual code rather than spending time getting a triangle on the screen.

 ### Noise